ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

 .. literalinclude:: fs/copy-report-jq.out
    :language: text

-Use the ``!glob`` tag to specify that a source-path value should be treated as a glob pattern:
+Use the ``!glob`` tag to specify that a local-filesystem source-path value should be treated as a glob pattern:

 .. literalinclude:: fs/copy-glob.yaml
    :language: yaml